gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

     ...
 ```

-### Destinations
+# Destinations

+This section provides details for the event destinations, describes possible
+use cases, and outlines their implementations.

+It is generally possible to configure two destinations if one of them is
+`stdout`.

 ## Do not forward Falco events (option `stdout`)

 Events are logged to Falco pod stdout but not forwarded.
 Falcosidekick will
 not be deployed if `stdout` is the only event destination.
-Users can deploy custom tools to scrape pod logs to store events.
+Users can deploy
+custom tools to scrape pod logs to store events.

-Note: writing logs to stdout will forward events to the cluster vali database,
+Note: writing logs to stdout will forward events to the cluster vali database
+as logs from pods in the `kube-system` namespace are generally stored there.
-however event details may not be stored in an optimal way that allows event
+Event details may not be stored in an optimal way that allows event
 analysis.
-Use the `logging` destination if you plan event analysis.
+Use the `logging` destination if you plan to analyze events.

 ## Store events in the cluster logging stack (option `logging`)